Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Introduction

 \section{Introduction}

 Exoplanet systems present a diversity of architectures compared with the structure of our home planetary system.
-Planets with sizes between those of Earth and Neptune -- 1 and 4 Earth radii -- have been found in compact multi-planet systems orbiting their host stars at orbital periods shorter than 100 days \citep{lissauertal11a,marcyetal14,fabryckyetal14}.
-These systems are typically referred as {\em hot super-Earth} systems and their high abundance \citep[e.g.][]{mayoretal11,batalhaetal13, howardetal13,fressinetal13} is one of the greatest surprises in exoplanet science.
-Observations and planet occurrence studies suggest that at least 30\% of the FGK-type stars in the galaxy host hot super-Earths with period of less than 100 days \citep{mayoretal11,howardetal12,fressinetal13,petiguraetal13,zhuetal18,mulders18,muldersetal18}.
-Hot super-Earths are inferred to have orbits with low orbital eccentricities and mutual inclinations \citep{mayoretal11,lissauertal11a,johansenetal12,fangmargot12,xieetal16,zhuetal18}.
+Planets with sizes between those of Earth and Neptune, that is, with between 1 and 4 Earth radii, have been found in compact multi-planet systems orbiting their host stars at orbital periods shorter than 100 days \citep{lissauertal11a,marcyetal14,fabryckyetal14}.
+These systems are typically referred to as hot super-Earth systems and their high abundance \citep[e.g.,][]{mayoretal11,batalhaetal13, howardetal13,fressinetal13} is one of the greatest surprises in exoplanet science.
+Observations and planet occurrence studies suggest that at least 30\% of the FGK-type stars in the galaxy host hot super-Earths with a period of less than 100 days \citep{mayoretal11,howardetal12,fressinetal13,petiguraetal13,zhuetal18,mulders18,muldersetal18}.
+Hot super-Earths are found by inference to have orbits with low orbital eccentricities and mutual inclinations \citep{mayoretal11,lissauertal11a,johansenetal12,fangmargot12,xieetal16,zhuetal18}.

 Our understanding of the origins of hot super-Earths remains incomplete.
-Many models have been proposed in last decade or so, but these scenarios have been gradually refined by observational constraints and simulations and many have been already discarded \cite[see discussions in][]{raymondetal08b,raymondetal14,raymondcossou14,schlichting14,morbyraymond16,ogiharaetal15a,chatterjeetan15,izidoroetal17}.
-We now briefly discuss three scenarios: a) in-situ accretion ; b) drift-then-assembly; and c) migration.
+Many models have been proposed in the last decade or so, but these scenarios have been gradually refined by observational constraints and simulations and many have already been discarded \cite[see discussions in][]{raymondetal08b,raymondetal14,raymondcossou14,schlichting14,morbyraymond16,ogiharaetal15a,chatterjeetan15,izidoroetal17}.
+We now briefly discuss three scenarios: (a) in-situ accretion ; (b) drift-then-assembly; and (c) migration.